Marin Tomasov

-Marin Tomasov (born 31 August 1987) is a Croatian footballer who plays as a winger or an attacking midfielder for the Kazakh club FC Astana.
+Marin Tomasov (born 31 August 1987) is a Croatian professional footballer who plays as a winger or an attacking midfielder for Kazakhstan Premier League club Astana.

 Club career

 Coming from the village of Dobropoljana, on the island of Pašman, Tomasov entered the youth ranks of NK Sveti Mihovil, on the neighboring island of Ugljan, which represents both islands.
 Some years after, Tomasov was brought up through the NK Zadar youth academy and in 2006 he signed a professional contract with the senior team and was assigned the number 14 jersey.
 In the three seasons he spent at the club, spanning from 2006 to 2009, he made 72 appearances scoring 12 goals.
 His 2008–09 Prva HNL season was especially impressive and Croatian giants Hajduk Split were quick to snap him up in a deal worth over 350,000 euros in the summer of 2009.
 At his new club he retained his jersey number of 14 which he wore at NK Zadar.